Code-Institute-Submissions/Milestone-Project-211/README.md

 <br>
 **Want** – To give feedback on places that have been suggested by the website.
 <br>
-**Why** – So the site owners know whether the places they have suggested are still the best.
+**Why** – So the site owner knows whether the places they have suggested are still the best.
 <br>
 <br>
 **Who** – Tourist.